12 YEARS A SLAVE (15) 2013 MCQUEEN,STEVE DVD – £10.99 BLU RAY – £12.99

 BEASTS OF THE SOUTHERN WILD (12) 2012 ZEITLIN, BENH £15.99

-Academy Award-nominated fantasy drama about a six-year-old girl, Hushpuppy (Quvenzhané Wallis), who struggles to survive in a poverty-stricken swamp area not protected by the levee system.
+Academy Award-nominated fantasy drama about a six-year-old girl, Hushpuppy (Quvenzhané Wallis), who struggles to survive in a poverty-stricken swamp area not protected by New Orleans levee system.
 When a colossal storm threatens she and her sick father take to the water in a makeshift boat fashioned from the back of an old pickup truck.

 BELLE (12A) 2014 UK ASANTE, AMMA DVD – £10.99 BLU RAY – £12.99